project-hatohol/HAPI-2.0-Specification/en/README.md

 ### divideInfo

-In case of you use divideInfo with lastInfo, the lastInfo is saved if isLast is True.
-But if isLast is False, the lastInfo is destroyed.
+When of you use divideInfo with lastInfo, the lastInfo is saved if isLast is True.
+But if isLast is False, the lastInfo is ignored.

 ***divideInfo object***